oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 1.3.1 Schema
 An abstract schema, or information model, describes the structure and value constraints of information used by applications.

-A concrete schema, or data model, describes the structure and value constraints of a document used to store or communicate information.
+A concrete schema, or data model, describes the structure and value constraints of a document used to store information or communicate it between applications.

 ### 1.3.2 Document
-A document is a series of octets described by an information model and a data format, or equivalently, by a data model.
+A document is a series of octets described by a data format applied to an information model, or equivalently, by a data model.

 ### 1.3.3 Well-formed
 A well-formed document follows the syntactic structure of the document's media type.

 ### 1.3.4 Valid
-An instance is valid if it satisfies the constraints defined in a schema.
+An instance is valid if it satisfies the constraints defined in an information model.

-A document is valid if it is well-formed and also decodes into a valid instance.
+A document is valid if it is well-formed and also corresponds to a valid instance.

 ### 1.3.5 Data Format
 A data format, defined by serialization rules, specifies the media type (e.g., application/xml, application/json, application/cbor), design goals (e.g., human readability, efficiency), and style preferences for documents in that format.
 This specification defines XML, JSON, M-JSON, and CBOR data formats.
 Additional data formats may be defined for any media types that can represent instances of the JADN information model.